These gluten free chocolate thumbprint cookies have a soft, brownie-like texture and rich chocolate flavor. Perfect for any cookie plate!

 First, mind the temperature.
 Make sure all of your ingredients are at room temperature when making the dough, then shape the dough completely while it's soft.
 After the dough is shaped, chill it briefly before baking.

 Second, use a 1/2-teaspoon measuring spoon to make the impression—not your thumb.
 I'm sure you have lovely thumbs, but the tips are attached to the rest of your thumb.
 And they're not quite round.

 Third, press the bowl of the measuring spoon back into the center immediately after the cookies come out of the oven.
 It won't disturb the shape of the rest of the cookie, and it will ensure that you have a proper indentation for your filling.

 Since these are chocolate, you'll have to judge whether they're done or not by their texture, not a slight browning around the edges or anything.
 They go from glossy (raw) to matte (baked).

-DAIRY FREE: I would try using a mix of half melted and cooled shortening/half room temperature Earth Balance for the butter, and full fat coconut milk for the cream.
+Dairy-free: I would try using a mix of half melted and cooled shortening/half room temperature Earth Balance buttery sticks in place of the butter, and full-fat coconut milk for the cream in the caramel filling.

-EGG FREE: Since it’s only one egg, I would recommend using one “chia egg” (1 tablespoon chia flour + 3 tablespoons lukewarm water) as that is the most neutral-flavored egg replacement that actually adds structure instead of just moisture (applesauce only adds moisture, and eggs provide much more than moisture).
+Egg-free: Since it's only one egg, I would recommend using one “chia egg” (1 tablespoon chia flour + 1 tablespoon lukewarm water, mixed and allowed to gel) as that is the most neutral-flavored egg replacement that actually adds structure instead of just moisture (applesauce only adds moisture, and eggs provide much more than moisture).

-1 cup (140 g) all-purpose gluten free flour (I used my Better Than Cup4Cup blend)
+1 cup (140 g) all-purpose gluten free flour (I used Better Batter)

 1/2 teaspoon xanthan gum (omit if your blend already contains it)